Due to the probable visit of Hurricane Matthew in the next several days, we have cancelled our sessions for this Saturday, Oct 8.

 Have fun, make friends, make art, get creative!

-No prior art or creative expression experience is required.
+No prior art, creative expression or theater/improv experience is required.
 Participating students must be residents of Miami-Dade County.

-Youth Arts in the Parks is currently offered in the fall and spring at the following locations:
+Youth Arts in the Parks is currently offered on Saturday mornings in the fall and spring, and summer camp at the following locations:

-Youth Arts in the Parks is presented by Miami-Dade County Parks, Recreation and Open Spaces Disability Services and Miami-Dade County Department of Cultural Affairs, in partnership with Arts for Learning and Project AWWOL - A World WithOut Labels.
+Youth Arts in the Parks is presented by Miami-Dade County Department of Cultural Affairs and Miami-Dade County Parks, Recreation and Open Spaces Disability Services, in partnership with Arts for Learning/Miami.

 Youth Arts in the Parks was developed by the Miami-Dade County Department of Cultural Affairs as part of its “All Kids Included - Accessible Arts Experiences for Kids” (AKI) program, made possible with the support of the Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners, and in part through grant funding provided by The Children’s Trust.
 The Children’s Trust is a dedicated source of revenue established by voter referendum to improve the lives of children and families in Miami-Dade County by making strategic investments in their future.